Skip to content

 1. John Grisham, 1955 - Present

-This American novelist and former lawyer is well-known for his hugely popular legal thrillers, including *The Firm, [The Pelican Brief](https://www.amazon.co.uk/dp/B00NIZ6KJE? tag=work089-20), The Rainmaker,*and A Time to Kill, many of which have been turned into blockbuster Hollywood films.
-Grisham’s books have sold over 300 million copies worldwide, and he is one of only three authors to have achieved sales, on a first printing, of more than two million copies - the other two are J.K.
+This American novelist and former lawyer achieved massive success with his legal thrillers, including The Firm, The Pelican Brief, The Rainmaker, and A Time to Kill, many adapted into blockbuster Hollywood films.
+Grisham’s books have sold over 300 million copies worldwide, making him one of only three authors to achieve first-printing sales exceeding two million copies—the others being J.K.
 Rowling and Tom Clancy himself.

 2. Robert Ludlum, 1927 - 2001